Dasian/zbomber/README.md

+# DISCLAIMER
+FOR EDUCATIONAL PURPOSES ONLY!!!
+IF U ABUSE THIS I'M NOT RESPONSIBLE!
+> plz don't go after me
 # zbomber
 Create and order an army of bots to do your bidding in zoom meetings.
-Bots can join, leave, send a message, and spam messages.
+## Current Functionality
+- Join/Leave Meetings
+- Send/Spam Messages

 ## Install Requirements
 ```console